angular-university/au-input/README.md

 # Features

 The components have minimum styling and are themable, the styles are isolated and won't interfere in the page where they are deployed.
+The components are compatible with AOT.

 The HTML input is not hidden inside the component, so it supports all standard HTML input attributes, including custom attributes (data-), all the accessiblity properties, etc.

 # Installation

+This is how to install the components:

+    npm install au-input

+or

+    yarn add au-input

+And on your application module:

 # Using the Input Components